abdelrhmanghaly-whp/School-Management-Project/README.md

 Java Team Project --> we didnt complete it so far, also none of us is a java developer
 # Note
-this is our first project using a GUI interface
+this is our first project using a GUI